Breadcrumb

 One of the leaders of the Rose Revolution, lawyer Mikhail Saakashvili, became president a year later, declaring Georgian territorial integrity and initiating a new policy: friendship with NATO and the European Union.
 This rapprochement with the West, and especially with the United States, put Moscow on notice .

 Georgia's strategic importance is due to its geographical centrality in the Caucasus, as it is in the middle of the route of new oil and gas pipelines.
 European energy security underpinned the EU's interest in a Georgia that was not subservient to the Kremlin.
-Saakashvili made nods to the EU and also to NATO, increasing the issue of military troops and the expense in armaments, something that in 2008 did not hurt him at all.
+Saakashvili made nods to the EU and also to NATO, increasing the issue of military personnel and the expense on armaments, something which in 2008 did him no harm at all.

 Saakashvili was successful with his policies in Ayaria, but not in South Ossetia.
-The maintenance of tension in that area and various internal disputes generated great political instability that led to the president's Withdrawal .
+The maintenance of tension in that area and various internal disputes generated great political instability that led to the Withdrawal the president.

 When Saakashvili's term ended in 2013, he was succeeded as president by the commentator and politician Giorgi Margvelashvili, as head of the Georgian Dream list.
 Margvelashvili maintained the line of rapprochement with the West, as has been done since 2018 by the current president, Salome Zurabishvili, a French-born politician, also from Georgian Dream.